-HSBC exec signs petition backing China security law for Hong Kong
+HSBC's Asia chief backs China security law for Hong Kong

-HONG KONG/LONDON (Reuters) - HSBC’s top executive in Asia has signed a petition backing China’s imposition of a national security law on Hong Kong, an online bank post said on Wednesday, breaking years of political neutrality for the UK-based, Asia-focused lender.
+HONG KONG/LONDON (Reuters) - HSBC’s top executive in Asia has signed a petition backing China’s imposition of a national security law on Hong Kong, the bank confirmed on Wednesday, breaking years of political neutrality for the UK-based, Asia-focused lender.

-Asia-Pacific Chief Executive Peter Wong signed the petition and HSBC itself “respects and supports all laws that stabilize Hong Kong’s social order”, the bank said in the social media post.
+Asia-Pacific Chief Executive Peter Wong signed the petition and HSBC itself “respects and supports all laws that stabilise Hong Kong’s social order”, the bank said in a post on social media in China.

-HSBC has not weighed in on the political situation in the former British colony in recent months, but has faced increasing calls in Chinese state media to make its position clear.
+Now Europe’s largest bank, HSBC has its origins in Hong Kong, a British colony until 1997.
+It had previously avoided weighing in on the political situation there in recent months, while facing increased calls in Chinese state media to make its position clear.

 A Hong Kong-based spokeswoman for the bank declined to comment beyond the contents of the post.